A Fantasy Author's Adventures in Fiction & Life

 To avoid infamous publishers, see Writer Beware’s Thumbs Down Publishers List.

-A great place to see other writers experiences with particular publishers is Absolute Write’s Water Cooler: OFFLINE for site renovations (last checked April 6).
-Updates on its return here.
+A great place to see other writers experiences with particular publishers is Absolute Write’s Water Cooler.

 Another useful site in researching publishers is Preditors & Editors, which is unfortunately in maintenance mode, but you’ll find their resources and updates on their Facebook Page.